DidactsOrg/didactsorg.github.io/index.md

 ## Welcome

 How do we realize the full impact of machine learning in the physical sciences?
-DIDACTS is an institute conceptualization to tackle this issue.
+That is the core question that the DIDACTS project centers around.
+The specific challenge is that physical sciences are at a tipping point whereas current machine learning methods do not adequately address their needs.

+## Research information

+(Coming soon)

+### Project leads

+* Christopher Tunnell, Physics and Astronomy ([more info](http://astroparticle.rice.edu))
+* Waheed Bajwa, Electrical and Computing Engineering / Statistics ([more info](http://www.inspirelab.us))
+* Hagit Shatkay, Computer and Information Sciences ([more info](https://www.eecis.udel.edu/~shatkay/))

 ### Workshops

+A core part of our work is engaging with communities within the physical sciences that face similar challenges through a series of workshops each year.
+So far, we have run the following workshops:

-* [DANCE](dance.rice.edu) focused on computational challenges to neutrino and dark-matter science
+* [DANCE 2019](dance.rice.edu) focused on computational challenges to neutrino and dark-matter science

-### Project leads

-* [Christopher Tunnell]
-* [Waheed Bajwa]
-* [Hagit Shatkay]

 ### Press